-Bulletproof coffee first hit the scenes in 2009 and since that time has grown beyond recognition.
+Bulletproof coffee first hit the scenes in 2009 and since that time has experienced significant growth.

 Some people enjoy drinking this buttered coffee each morning, claiming it helps with weight loss, concentration, and energy levels.
-But as with many claims, we need to verify their accuracy, and there are always two sides to a story.
+But as with many claims, we need to verify their accuracy.

-This article takes an in-depth look at Bulletproof Coffee and whether it’s a health-supportive drink or one to avoid.
+This article takes an in-depth look at Bulletproof Coffee and whether it’s a health-supportive drink or one to limit.

 What is Bulletproof Coffee?